Who’s who in the Manhattan DA’s Donald Trump indictment

 During his tenure with the attorney general’s office, Colangelo worked on a lawsuit that resulted in the closure of Trump’s charitable foundation for misusing funds.
 He was also part of a wave of state litigation against Trump administration policies, resulting in dozens of lawsuits that challenged everything from diluted environmental standards to changes to U.S. mail service ahead of the 2020 election.

-After President Joe Biden took office, Colangelo joined the U.S. Justice Department and was temporarily it’s third in command.
+After President Joe Biden took office, Colangelo joined the U.S. Justice Department and was temporarily its third in command.
 He then became a principal deputy to Associate U.S. Attorney General Vanita Gupta.
-Previously, Colangelo served as deputy assistant to President Barack Obama, was a deputy director of the National Economic Council, and was chief of staff for the U.S. labor secretary.
+Previously, Colangelo served as deputy assistant to President Barack Obama, was a deputy director of the National Economic Council and a chief of staff for the U.S. labor secretary.